aws/aws-cdk-rfcs/text/0340-firehose-l2.md

 Enabling server-side encryption (SSE) requires Kinesis Data Firehose to encrypt all data sent to delivery stream when it is stored at rest.
-This means that data is encrypted before being written to the storage layer and decrypted after it is received from the storage layer.
-The service manages keys and cryptographic operations so that sources and destinations do not need to, as the data is encrypted and decrypted at the boundaries of the service.
+This means that data is encrypted before being written to the service's internal storage layer and decrypted after it is received from the internal storage layer.
+The service manages keys and cryptographic operations so that sources and destinations do not need to, as the data is encrypted and decrypted at the boundaries of the service (ie., before the data is delivered to a destination).
 By default, delivery streams do not have SSE enabled.

 The Key Management Service (KMS) Customer Managed Key (CMK) used for SSE can either be AWS-owned or customer-managed.
 AWS-owned CMKs are keys that an AWS service (in this case